 - throwing up

 Gilbert’s syndrome is a genetic liver condition that causes your liver to not process bilirubin properly.
-This causes it to build up in your blood stream.
+This causes the bilirubin to build up in your bloodstream.

 This condition often doesn’t cause symptoms, but when it does, they can include:

 Any condition that affects the function of your liver can cause bilirubin to build up in your blood.
 This is a result of your liver losing its ability to remove and process bilirubin from your bloodstream.

 Several things can affect the function of your liver, including:

 - liver cancer

 - autoimmune disorders involving the liver, such as autoimmune hepatitis or primary biliary cholangitis

 - pain or swelling of your abdomen

 - swelling of your legs or ankles (edema)